Meet Lucia

 If you want something that helps your space feel easier to be in, or if life feels heavy right now and you want a little reason to smile, you’re in the right place.

-And I’m glad you’re here with me.
+And I’m glad you’re here with me, as it makes me smile too.
 Thank you